docpad-archive/documentation/Roadmap.md

 ### v2.1

-- Front-End Administration Plugin
+- Authentication Plugin
 	- Uses GitHub for authentication, validates email address against `package.json` maintainers
-	- Adds in some client-side javascript
 	- Login window trigger by `ctrl/cmd+shift+l`
-	- Utilises contentEditable with semantic properties to update **- done**
-- REST Plugin
-	- Support read and write of files **- done**
-	- Requires some sort of authentication method... to be decided

-### v2.0
+### v2.0 **- released**

 - Plugin's have their own `package.json`
 	- This specifies the plugin's dependencies
 	- When the plugin is used, docpad will do a `cd $pluginDir; npm install`
 - Plugins and DocPad configurable through project's `package.json`
 - Plugins and DocPad configurable through project's `docpad.coffee`

-# Released
+- Front-End Administration Plugin
+	- Adds in some client-side javascript
+	- Utilises contentEditable with semantic properties to update
+- REST Plugin
+	- Support read and write of files
+	- Requires some sort of authentication method... to be decided

-## Version 1
+## Version 1 **- released**

 Version 1 focused on improving the scalability, stability, and ease-of-use of docpad.
 Bringing it to a vastly superior alternative to other static site generators.

-## Version 0
+## Version 0 **- released**

 Version 0 focused on fixing the content creation and website development pain.